Roman Polanski sexual abuse case: Rape case

 On March 10, 1977, Polanski faced six charges involving drugging and raping 13-year-old Samantha Jane Gailey (now Samantha Geimer).
 The charges were unlawful sexual intercourse with a female under the age of 18, rape by use of drugs, perversion, sodomy, a lewd and lascivious act upon a child under the age of 14, and furnishing a controlled substance to a minor.
 This ultimately led to Polanski's guilty plea to a different charge of unlawful sexual intercourse with a minor.

 According to Geimer's testimony to the grand jury, Polanski had asked Geimer's mother (a television actress and model) if he could photograph the girl as part of his work for the French edition of Vogue, which Polanski had been invited to guest-edit.
-Her mother allowed a private photoshoot.
+Her mother allowed a private photo shoot.
 Geimer testified that she felt uncomfortable during the first session, in which she posed topless at Polanski's request, and initially did not wish to take part in a second but nevertheless agreed to another shoot.
 This took place at the home of actor Jack Nicholson in the Mulholland area of Los Angeles.

-When the crime was committed, Nicholson was on a ski trip in Colorado, and his live-in girlfriend Anjelica Huston who was there had left, but later returned while Polanski and Geimer were there.
+When the crime was committed, Nicholson was on a ski trip in Colorado, and his live-in girlfriend Anjelica Huston, who was in L.A., had left the premises, but later returned while Polanski and Geimer were still there.
 Geimer was quoted in a later article as saying that Huston became suspicious of what was going on behind the closed bedroom door and began banging on it, but left when Polanski insisted they were finishing up the photoshoot.
 "We did photos with me drinking champagne", Geimer says.
 "Toward the end it got a little scary, and I realized he had other intentions and I knew I was not where I should be.
 I just didn't quite know how to get myself out of there."
 In a 2003 interview, she recalled that she began to feel uncomfortable after he asked her to lie down on a bed, and described how she attempted to resist.
 "I said, 'No, no. I don't want to go in there.
 No, I don't want to do this.
 No!', and then I didn't know what else to do", she stated, adding: "We were alone and I didn't know what else would happen if I made a scene.
 So I was just scared, and after giving some resistance, I figured well, I guess I'll get to come home after this."